benWozak/RecipeCatalogue/backend/SECURITY.md

-# Security Guide - Home Chef Companion Backend
+# Security Guide - HomeChef Companion Backend

-This document outlines the security implementation and best practices for the Home Chef Companion backend application.
+This document outlines the security implementation and best practices for the HomeChef Companion backend application.

 ## 🔐 Secret Key Management